jbarron1215/toy-ssr-frontend-benchmark/README.md

 ## Javascript Frameworks evaluated

+- Gatsby
 - Next.js
+- Nuxt
 - SvelteKit
-- Nuxt
-- Quasar
-- Gatsby

 IMPORTANT: While I have good working experience with Nuxt, I don't have on the other frameworks, so I'll try my best to follow standard practices and try to